Welcome to Eastgate Family Medicine, your medical home

 If you have a medical emergency, you should always dial 911.

-If you are not feeling well and can wait for an appointment, please schedule one-preferably online.
+If you are not feeling well and can wait for an appointment, please call the office.

 If the matter is urgent and you cannot wait until the next business day, you can call me directly on my cell phone; I can typically respond within an hour.
 The office voicemail greeting includes my cell number.